Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The problem of the comparison between the post-Newtonian and perturbative self-force analyses in their common domain of validity, that of the slow-motion and weak-field regime of an extreme mass ratio binary, is illustrated in Figure~\ref{fig:PN-SF}.
-This problem has been tackled by Detweiler~\cite{Det08}, who computed numerically within the self-force (SF) approach the redshift observable $u_1^T$ associated with the particle, and compared it with the 2PN prediction extracted from existing post-Newtonian results~\cite{BFP98}.
-This comparison proved to be successful, and was later systematically implemented and extended to higher post-Newtonian orders in Refs.~\cite{BDLW10a, BDLW10b}.
-In this section we review the works~\cite{BDLW10a, BDLW10b} which have demonstrated an excellent agreement between the analytical post-Newtonian result derived through 3PN order, with inclusion of specific logarithmic terms at 4PN and 5PN orders, and the exact numerical SF result.
+The problem of the comparison between the post-Newtonian and perturbative self-force analyses in their common domain of validity, that of the slow-motion and weak-field regime of an extreme mass ratio binary, is illustrated in Fig.~\ref{fig:PN-SF}.
+This problem has been tackled by \cite{Det08}, who computed numerically within the self-force (SF) approach the redshift observable $u_1^T$ associated with the particle, and compared it with the 2PN prediction extracted from the post-Newtonian results of \cite{BFP98}.
+This comparison proved to be successful, and therefore was later systematically implemented and extended to higher PN orders by \cite{BDLW10a, BDLW10b} (see also \citealt{BDS10,BarackS11} for related comparisons).
+In this section we review the latter works which have demonstrated an excellent agreement between the analytical post-Newtonian result derived through 3PN order, with inclusion of specific logarithmic terms at 4PN and 5PN orders, and the exact numerical SF result.

 For the PN-SF comparison, we require two physical quantities which are precisely defined in the context of each of the approximation schemes.
-The orbital frequency $\Omega$ of the circular orbit as measured by a distant observer is one such quantity and has been introduced in Eq.~\eqref{killing}; the second quantity is the redshift observable $u_1^T$ (or equivalently $z_1=1/u_1^T$) associated with the smaller mass $m_1\ll m_2$ and defined by Eqs.~\eqref{utdef} or \eqref{z1def}.
+The orbital frequency $\Omega$ of the circular orbit as measured by a distant observer is one such quantity and has been introduced in Eq.~\eqref{killing}; the second quantity is the \cite{Det08} redshift observable $u_1^T$ (or equivalently $z_1=1/u_1^T$) associated with the smaller mass $m_1\ll m_2$ and defined by Eqs. \eqref{utdef} or \eqref{z1def}.
 The truly coordinate and perturbative-gauge independent properties of $\Omega$ and the redshift observable $u_1^T$ play a crucial role in this comparison.
 In the perturbative self-force approach we use Schwarzschild coordinates for the background, and we refer to ``gauge invariance'' as a property which holds within the restricted class of gauges for which \eqref{killing} is a helical Killing vector.
 In all other respects, the gauge choice is arbitrary.
-In the post-Newtonian approach we work with harmonic coordinates and compute the explicit expression \eqref{z1expr} of the redshift observable.
+In the post-Newtonian approach we generally work with harmonic coordinates and compute the explicit expression \eqref{z1expr} of the redshift observable.